• Skip to primary navigation

 Best uses & recipes

-• Salad greens: use whole or chopped for salads.
-Since nasturtium has that peppery bite, you may want to mix in other more mild greens.
+• Salad greens: use leaves whole or chopped for salads.
+Since nasturtium leaves have that peppery bite, you may want to mix in other more mild greens.
 Their peppery flavor goes well with goat cheese, fresh and dried fruits.

 • Replace spinach: anywhere spinach is used, you can replace some (or all) of it with nasturtium leaves.
 This includes things like lasagna, minestrone, creamed spinach, quiche, quinoa or veggie patties, and spinach artichoke dip.

-• Pesto: a unique pesto to use on pasta, bread, or swirl into some minestrone.
+• Pesto: use the leaves to make a unique pesto to use on pasta, bread, or swirl into some minestrone.
 You can also use half basil and half nasturtium leaves for a more classic flavor.

 • Replace grape leaves: large nasturtium leaves get as big as grape leaves and can easily be used for things like greek dolma.